Events

 We strive to transcend geographical boundaries, unite diverse perspectives, and create a shared platform for the exchange and implementation of best practices in medical pedagogy.

-Enjoy an evening of supporting medical education with delicious food, entertainment, networking, silent auction, and paddle raise.
+Enjoy an evening of supporting medical education with delicious food, entertainment, networking, a silent auction, and a paddle raise.

 View Event →